 One of the most important things to remember about conversion is you need to begin the process before your term expires.
 It’s best to start looking at policies and costs at least a year in advance.
 This will help you keep your options open at the policy end draws near.

 Pros – Clearly the biggest benefit of conversion is that you do not have to provide evidence of insurability to convert to a permanent policy, provided the coverage amount remains the same or less.
 In other words, you do not need to show good health as you did when you first bought your term life policy.
-That makes conversion the go-to option for people who need the continued coverage but have developed serious medical conditions or are otherwise not in good health.
+That makes conversion the go-to option for people who need the continued coverage but have developed severe medical conditions or are otherwise not in good health.

 Cons – Some life insurance companies limit the number of UL policies available for conversion.
 So you may not necessarily get the features you would like in a permanent policy or the best available policy.
 You may also have to pay more than you would for a non-eligible UL policy.